deepmodeling/deepmd-kit/README.md

 # Use DeePMD-kit

-The typical procedure of using DeePMD-kit includes 5 steps
+The typical procedure of using DeePMD-kit includes the following steps

 1. [Prepare data](doc/getting-started.md#prepare-data)
 2. [Train a model](doc/getting-started.md#train-a-model)